Brand Names: Viroptic

 - What should I avoid while using trifluridine ophthalmic (Viroptic)?

 - What other drugs will affect trifluridine ophthalmic (Viroptic)?

 - Where can I get more information (Viroptic)?

 What is trifluridine ophthalmic (Viroptic)?

 Trifluridine ophthalmic will not treat an infection that is caused by bacteria or fungus.

 Trifluridine ophthalmic may also be used for purposes not listed in this medication guide.

 What are the possible side effects of trifluridine ophthalmic (Viroptic)?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-- blurred vision; or
+- eye redness; or